Mpox and Children: Should Kids Get the Smallpox Vaccine?

 The Food and Drug Administration in 2019 approved the monkeypox vaccine JYNNEOS, which is also called Imvamune or Imvanex.
 It’s a two-dose vaccine that is taken four weeks apart.

-It is the only FDA-licensed vaccine in the United States that is approved for prevention of monkeypox disease.
+It is the only FDA-licensed vaccine in the United States that is approved for prevention of mpox disease.
 However, it’s only authorized for those 18 years of age or older.
 Use in younger populations currently requires obtaining a single patient emergency use authorization from FDA for each person under 18, according to the CDC.

-Currently, the CDC recommends vaccination for people over 18 who have been in close contact with people who have monkeypox.
+Currently, the CDC recommends vaccination for people over 18 who have been in close contact with people who have mpox.
 If you’ve been exposed, the CDC recommends getting a vaccine within four days from the date of exposure for the best results.